IN THIS ARTICLE

 Pricing plans for the product are available on the Pix4D online store.

 Each PIX4Dsurvey license is paired with a Pix4D account.
 It can run on one computer at a time, but the license is floating and can be used on any computer.
-PIX4Dsurvey needs to be closed before you will open it on another device.
+PIX4Dsurvey needs to be closed before you can open it on another device.

 PIX4Dsurvey is a desktop-only application that runs locally on Windows or Mac.